rareagent@work:~$

 • Runbook authoring and on-call rotation for production incidentsOngoing

-Typical self-deployment timeline for a team with Kubernetes experience: 2–3 weeks to production-ready.
+Typical self-deployment timeline for a team with Kubernetes experience: 2–3 weeks to a hardened baseline.
 Teams without Kubernetes experience: add 4–6 weeks.

 Frequently Asked Questions